ashishrv/pyzmqnotes/source/pyzmq/multiprocess/multiprocess.rst

 This served well to understand the various ØMQ patterns and devices.
 How ever, it is far better to use multiprocessing module.

-This part of tutorial has nothing to do with ØMQ but how do we use it with python programs.
+This part of tutorial has nothing to do with ØMQ but how we use it with python programs.

 **request_reply_processes.py**